 By contrast, the typical volatility of the forex market provides a more suitable venue for day traders, looking to make a profit from short-term price swings with or against the prevailing trend.
 While the forex market supports many different trading styles, often you’ll find that forex traders want to spot patterns in the price history and have little interest in holding positions for any length of time.

 Degree of leverage

-For instance, with InterTrader you can trade UK blue-chip stocks with a minimum margin requirement of 3% of the position size, giving you a gearing ratio of 1:33 on your investment capital.
+For instance, with InterTrader retail clients can trade UK blue-chip stocks with a minimum margin requirement of 20% of the position size, while professional clients can trade at 3% of the position size.

-While this is still considerable leverage, on forex trades you can achieve much higher gearing.
-For example, if GBP/EUR was trading at 140.00, the minimum margin on a £1 per pip position is just £40, representing a gearing ratio of 350:1.
-So your risk/return is 350 times the risk/return of the equivalent physical trade.
+By contrast, retail clients can trade major forex pairs at 3.33% margin, while professional clients can trade at just 0.5%.
+For example, if GBP/EUR was trading at 140.00, a professional client could open a £1 per pip position for just £70, representing a gearing ratio of 200:1.
+So your risk/return is 200 times the risk/return of the equivalent physical trade.

 While leverage does maximise the return on your investment capital, you should note that it similarly maximises your risk and take suitable risk protection measures as provided by InterTrader.